 Many big Internet companies have been turning a deaf ear on cries of privacy from users.
 The business models of these companies are based on tracking, keeping and analyzing user data.
 Not many of these companies have any clear policy about how a user can remove all his/her data if one choose to.

-Perhaps, Google learnt its lesson and, it appears, for repenting its mistake, the company has setup a dedicated team called the “Data Liberation Front”.
-The sole task of this team is to develop ways so as to enable the user to remove data from any of Google’s product.
-The team’s mission statement is:
+Perhaps, Google learnt the lesson and, it appears, for repenting the mistake, the company has setup a dedicated team called the “Data Liberation Front”.
+The sole task of this team is to develop ways so as to enable the user to remove their data from any of Google's services.
+The team's mission statement is:

 Users should be able to control the data they store in any of Google's products.
 Our team's goal is to make it easier to move data in and out.